NVSL/CSE141pp-Root/README.md

 `cse142dev` automaticaly creates an `ssh-agent` to store your ssh key and invokes `ssh-add` to add it.
 If `cse142dev` asks for a password, this is why.

-The first time you do this, you should do
+The first time you do this, you should do (after getting inside docker with `cse142dev`)

 ```
 ./setup.sh